Skip to content

 Record the actual returned value.
 Do not skip this step even if you wrote the value yourself one command ago.

-3. Apply the expression's truth condition against those actual values and ONLY those values.
+3. Apply the expression's truth condition against those actual values and only those values.
 No inference from context, memory, or "obvious" assumptions.

-4. Call: abtree eval <execution> true|false
+4. Call abtree eval <execution> true|false [--note "<one sentence>"].

 Skipping step 2 corrupts the gate.
 The store is the source of truth, not your context.
-Even when the answer "feels obvious", read it.
+Even when the answer feels obvious, read it.

 Response: instruct